-"Google Pay Email Virus", "Sincere Apologies For This Delay" and "Billtrust Email Virus" are a few examples of other malware-proliferating spam campaigns.
+"Google Pay Email Virus", "Sincere Apologies For This Delay" and "Billtrust Email Virus" are some examples of other spam campaigns that proliferate malware.
 The term "spam campaign" is used to define a large-scale operation, during which thousands of deceptive/scam emails are sent.
-This mail is usually disguised as "official", "important", "urgent", "priority" and similar.
-However, distribution of malicious content is not the only purpose of spam campaigns.
+This mail is usually disguised as "official", "important", "urgent", "priority" and similar, however, distribution of malicious content is not the only purpose of spam campaigns.
 They are also used for phishing and other scams.
-Regardless of what these emails claim, offer, request or demand, the end-goal is the same - to generate revenue for the scammers / cyber criminals behind them.
+Regardless of what these emails claim, offer, request or demand, the purpose is identical: to generate revenue for the scammers/cyber criminals behind them.

 How did "Deutsche Bank Email Virus" infect my computer?

-Suspicious and/or irrelevant emails must not be opened, especially any attachments or links present in them - as that can result in a high-risk infection.
-It is also recommended to only use Microsoft Office versions released after 2010.
+Suspicious and/or irrelevant emails must not be opened, especially those with any attachments or links present in them, as this can result in high-risk infection.
+Use only Microsoft Office versions released after 2010.
 Proliferation through spam campaigns is not the only method used to spread malware.
-Other common distribution methods are via untrustworthy download sources (e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation "cracking" tools and fake updaters.
-Therefore, it is important to use official/verified download channels, as well as activate and update programs with tools/functions provided by legitimate developers.
+Other common distribution methods are via untrusted download sources (e.g. unofficial and free file-hosting sites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation "cracking" tools and fake updaters.
+Therefore, use official and verified download channels, and activate and update programs with tools/functions provided by legitimate developers.
 To ensure device and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
-This software has to be kept updated, used to run regular system scans and to remove detected/potential threats.
-If you've already opened "Deutsche Bank Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+This software must be kept updated, used to run regular system scans and to remove detected/potential threats.
+If you have already opened "Deutsche Bank Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the fake "Deutsche Bank" email letter:
+Text presented in the fake "Deutsche Bank" email message:

 Die Deutsche Bank AG hat 32.600,80 Euro auf Ihr persönliches Bankkonto überwiesen.